-a) See Discussion in Element 5.7 of the 2007 Plan implementation summary.
-The County Parks Division has received copies of the Bureau of Land Management's survey-level analysis of its riparian lands along the South Fork.
-The BLM program is not an annual program; updates on the status of riparian habitat on public lands will be conducted every five years.
-The County Parks Division received a copy of BLM's management plan for its lands along the South Fork.
+b)

-b) County Parks participated in the development of the annual outfitter guide seminar which included sessions on fish and wildlife.

-IMPACT MITIGATION MEASURE MONITORING/REPORTING ACTION EFFECTIVENESS CRITERIA RESPONSIBLE AGENCY TIMING c) Completed with the adoption of RMP Element 9. · · 2) BLM's management plan monitoring and reporting g on this mitigation measure will be on n includes mitigation measures and n g requirements of sections 2 and 3. nonitoring programs for the Greenwo lanning Depar bod Creek and rtment upon its release of the S I Weber Creek areas.
-This actio UP inspection repo on by the BLM fulfil rt. s the Transportation and Circulation: Impact 9-1.
+- 1) County Parks participated in the development of the annual outfitter guide seminar which included sessions on fish and wildlife. - c) Completed with the adoption of RMP Element 9. - d) 1) Monitoring and reporting on this mitigation measure will be completed in coordination with the Planning Department upon its release of the SUP inspection report. - 2) BLM's management plan includes mitigation measures and monitoring programs for the Greenwood Creek and Weber Creek areas.
+This action by the BLM fulfills the monitoring and reporting requirements of sections 2 and 3. - e) No habitat restoration projects have been proposed or funded for fiscal year 2008/2009.

+Impact 9-1.
 Approval of the RMP and the subsequent implementation of the Interim Shuttle Program may increase weekday and weekend traffic volumes on RMP area roadways such as SR 49 to an extent that would exceed the adopted level of service thresholds of El Dorado County.

 Mitigation Measure 9-1.
-When individual programs or actions of the RMP area advanced to implementation El Dorado County shall conduct detaile transportation impact studies to ensure that the following performance measure are met.
-Project generated traffic will not cause study area roadways to operate worse than the levels of service (LOS) thresholds established by the El Dorad County General Plan, which are currently as follows.
-Roadway Segment LCC Cold Springs Road from Cool Water Creek to SR 49 E Lotus Road between Gold Hill Road and SR 49 E Salmon Falls Road south of Manzanita Lane C Salmon Falls Road north of Salmon Falls Road north of Manzanita Lane E SR 193 south of American River bridge E SR 49 Gold Hill Road to Coloma SR 49 Coloma to Marshall E edProject generated traffic will not of area roadways to operate worse levels of service (LOS) threshold by the EI Dorado County General are currently as follows.edRoadway Segment Cold Springs Road from Cool Water Creek to SR 49 Lotus Road between Gold Hill Road and SR 49DSMarshall Road north of SR 49 Salmon Falls Road north of Manzanita Lane SR 193 south of American River bridge SR 49 Coloma to Marshall Grade RoadESR 49 Marshall Grade Road to SR 193 ensure that ires are met. cause study than the s established I Plan, which LOS E D E C E E E E E E C C OS that are Document analysis of potential for proposed individual RMP-related programs or actions that exceed current General Plan LOS standards and transmittal of this analysis to the County Department of Transportation for review and comment.
+When individual programs or actions of the RMP area advanced to implementation, El Dorado County shall conduct detailed transportation impact studies to ensure that the following performance measures are met.

+Project generated traffic will not cause study area roadways to operate worse than the levels of service (LOS) thresholds established by the El Dorado County General Plan, which are currently as follows.

+Roadway Segment LOS

+Cold Springs Road from Cool Water Creek to SR 49 Е

+Lotus Road between Gold Hill Road and SR 49 D

+Marshall Road north of SR 49 Е

+Salmon Falls Road south of Manzanita Lane С

+Salmon Falls Road north of Manzanita Lane Е

+SR 193 south of American

+El Dorado County shall conduct detailed transportation impact studies to ensure that the following performance measures are met.
+Project generated traffic will not cause study area roadways to operate worse than the levels of service (LOS) thresholds established by the El Dorado County General Plan, which are currently as follows.

+Roadway Segment LOS

+Cold Springs Road from Cool Water Creek to SR 49 E

+Lotus Road between Gold Hill Road and SR 49 D

+Marshall Road north of SR 49 Е

+Salmon Falls Road south of Manzanita Lane С

+Salmon Falls Road north of ·

+Manzanita Lane Ε

+SR 193 south of American

+River bridge E

+SR 49 Gold Hill Road to Coloma Е

+SR 49 Coloma to Marshall Grade

+Road Е

+SR 49 Marshall Grade Road to

+Document analysis of potential for proposed individual RMP-related programs or actions that exceed current General Plan LOS standards and transmittal of this analysis to the County Department of Transportation for review and comment.
 Document attainment of LOS thresholds defined by current, adopted County General Plan.

-County Parks Division Ongoing, in response to program action, or facility development
+Ongoing, in response to program action, or facility development

+County Parks

+Division